-The NC was set up on 1 February 2012 with written terms of reference to review the structure, size and composition (including but not limited to the gender, skills, knowledge and experience) of the Board and make recommendations on any proposed changes to the Board to complement the Company's corporate strategy.
+The NC was set up on 1 February 2012 with written terms of reference to review the structure, size and composition (including but not limited to the gender, skills, knowledge, experience and diversity of perspectives) of the Board and make recommendations on any proposed changes to the Board to complement the Company's corporate strategy.
 The NC is chaired by an independent non-executive Director.
 The NC comprises a majority of independent non-executive Directors.
-During the year ended 31 December 2019 and up to the date of this annual report, the members of the NC were as follows:
+During the year ended 31 December 2020 and up to the date of this annual report, the members of the NC were as follows: